-- Gray scrub top with appropriate Citadel logo/patch cadet top differs from evening student top. - Gray scrub pants that exactly match color of scrub top.

-- White lab coat with The Citadel insignia. - White or light-colored shoes (fully enclosed, flat-heeled, and fluid-resistant), no crocs.
-Shoes must be kept clean. - White socks/hose - White crew neck undershirt (short or long sleeve) is to be worn under the uniform top. - Undergarments should not be visible at any time while wearing the uniform (bending over, reaching up, etc). - Watch with a second hand. - Students are required to wear the Citadel's OneCard campus ID card on the chest of the exterior garment, unless otherwise specified by faculty.
-The OneCard Program Office is located in 208 Richardson.
-For the summer, the OneCard office is open from 0730-1730 M-Thu.
-During the regular school year, the OneCard office is open from 0830 -1700 M-F. You can schedule an appointment by calling OneCard at 843-953-7000 or by emailing onecard@citadel.edu.
+- Gray scrub top with appropriate Citadel logo/patch cadet top differs from evening student top. - Gray scrub pants that exactly match color of scrub top. - White lab coat with The Citadel insignia. - White or light-colored shoes (fully enclosed, flat-heeled, and fluid-resistant), no crocs.
+Shoes must be kept clean. - White socks/hose - White crew neck undershirt (short or long sleeve) is to be worn under the uniform top. - Undergarments should not be visible at any time while wearing the uniform (bending over, reaching up, etc). - Watch with a second hand.

+Students are required to wear the Citadel's OneCard campus ID card on the chest of the exterior garment, unless otherwise specified by faculty.
 The name must be visible and should not be covered by stickers and/or pins.
 A student who does not have their appropriate ID badge(s) will be sent home.
 This absence may result in a failure for the course.